Frettarix/Kubernetes-3d-visualizer/Readme.md

 # Kubernetes-3d-vizualizer

-This project renders your Kubernetes cluster in 3d: (Nodes, Pods, Namespaces, Deployments, Replicasets.  <br/>
+This project renders your Kubernetes cluster in 3d: (Nodes, Pods, Namespaces, Deployments, Replicasets).  <br/>

 You can also interact with the cluster: delete pods, increase/decrease replicas and open specs. <br/>